 The answer to the question of how to balance work and a garden begins with identifying how much time each week you want to devote to your gardening pursuits.

 Even though there may be a delicate balance between trying to juggle your gardening and working life, you can tip the scale in favor of being able to do both with these simple strategies:

 - Use Native Plants.
-Because native plants are adapted to the climate, soil and rainfall of a specific region, they typically require less maintenance than non-natives.
+Since native plants are adapted to the climate, soil, and rainfall of a specific region, they typically require less maintenance than non-natives.
 You may not have to amend the soil – or water as often – if you add native plants to your garden.

 - Plant Container Gardens.
-Even if you have little to no time for gardening in the ground, you can grow annual flowers, perennials and even vegetables in containers.
-Potted plants will have a tendency to dry out more quickly than in-ground plants but, otherwise, they’re a snap to maintain with no tilling the ground and/or amending the garden soil…plus minimal weeding required.
+Even if you have little to no time for gardening in the ground, you can grow annual flowers, perennials, and even vegetables in containers.
+Potted plants will have a tendency to dry out more quickly than in-ground plants but, otherwise, they’re a snap to maintain with no need to till the ground and/or amend the garden soil… plus minimal weeding required.

 - Keep Weeds at Bay.
 Whether you plant in the ground or in containers, a layer of mulch helps conserve moisture and suppress the inevitable weeds that can quickly overtake a garden.
 This simple practice can bring your gardening and working life into a better balance by reducing the time you have to spend keeping your garden weed free.

 - Automate Your Irrigation.
 One necessary task that often makes balancing gardening and a job more challenging is watering your garden.
 If you place soaker hoses underneath the mulch in your garden beds, you can save money and time.
 Soaker hoses direct water at a plant’s roots for a more efficient way of irrigating your garden than using overhead sprinklers, which lose much of the water intended for your plants to evaporation.